DavidSSL/davidssl.github.io/linksAndResources.md

 ------------------------
 ## Various resources

+This part contains various resources which I've come across and which I have found useful.

 ### Videos
 [F# for C# programmers - Scott Wlaschin](https://vimeo.com/223982162).
 Great introduction on F# and does exactly what it says on the tin
 [The Power of Composition - Scott Wlaschin](https://vimeo.com/254635723).
 This shows you how F# helps with composition.